sunfounder/sunfounder-uno-and-mega-kit/docs/source/doorbell_uno.rst

     const int buttonPin = 2; //the button connect to pin2

-    const int buzzerPin = 8;//the led connect to pin8
+    const int buzzerPin = 8; //the led connect to pin8

     /**********************************/

-    int buttonState = 0; // variable for reading the pushbutton status
+    int buttonState = 0; //variable for reading the pushbutton status

 Connect the button to pin 2 and buzzer to pin 8.
 Define a variable *buttonState* to restore the state of the button.